 6. Backstabbed Wiring Connections

 Some outlets use push-in wiring connections known as backstab connections.
-While convenient, these connections can loosen over time.
+While convenient, these connections can loosen over time, leading to unreliable electrical flow.

-As the connection weakens, electrical flow becomes unreliable and may eventually stop altogether.
+As the connection weakens, the outlet may stop working completely.

 7. Aging Electrical Wiring